LennartKeller/trf_training_tut/text/Prerequisites.md

 print(dataset['train'][0])
 ```

-We can't feed the model with raw texts, so we have to tokenize them before hand.
+We can't feed the model with raw texts, so we have to tokenize them beforehand.

-As stated before each models comes with a custom tokenizer, so we have to load it, just like the model itself.
+As stated before, each model comes with a custom tokenizer, so we have to load it, just like the model itself.

 ```{code-cell} ipython3
 from transformers import AutoTokenizer